teodc/exercise-deliver/README.md

 # Deliver

-Event-driven FastAPI + React exercise
+Event-driven exercice with FastAPI and ReactJS